saurabhaloneai/History-of-Deep-Learning/README.md

-# speedrun implemntation of History-of-Deep-Learning 🐳
+# speedrun implemntation of history-of-deep-learning 🐳

 - here i am trying to implement around 60 imp DL papers. (it will be completed between aug-sep..hope so : )

-- why am I doing this? because I'm retarded, so my notes and code might be retarded sometimes. so, be careful.
+- why am i doing this? because i'm retarded, so my notes and code might be retarded sometimes. so, be careful.

-- Inspired by **adam-maj** - I added few more papers and few sections.
+- inspired by **adam-maj** - I added few more papers and few sections.

-- Three stage of implemntation : From Scrath, In PyTorch And In Jax(not all but some).
+- three stage of implemntation : from Scrath, in pytorch and in jax(not all but some).

-- My approach is to first gather all resource learn and also i will be keep updating the repo.
+- my approach is to first gather all resource learn and also i will be keep updating the repo.

-- This repo is strictly my personal ml notes. thank u : )
+- this repo is strictly my personal ml notes. thank u : )

-- My ML resource stack : [link](https://whimsical.com/current-goals-NP2xuDwNCMhKmZyWLDw4ch)
+- my ml resource stack : [link](https://whimsical.com/current-goals-NP2xuDwNCMhKmZyWLDw4ch)

 ## Totalcount : (9/60)